microsoft/vcpkg/docs/maintainers/vcpkg_configure_make.md

 ### BUILD_TRIPLET
 Used to pass custom --build/--target/--host to configure.
 Can be globally overwritten by VCPKG_MAKE_BUILD_TRIPLET

+### CONFIG_FILE
+Used to pass custom configure file name.
+This is the file name and not the complete path.

 ### DETERMINE_BUILD_TRIPLET
 For ports having a configure script following the autotools rules for selecting the triplet

+### DISABLE_STATIC_SHARED
+Don't pass -enable/disable-shared/static to the configure call

 ### NO_ADDITIONAL_PATHS
 Don't pass any additional paths except for --prefix to the configure call